Sorry, you need to enable JavaScript to visit this website.

 When considering a venue, youth clubs need also to be “felt” like youth clubs, as this is a space designed specifically for young people.
 This means the decoration of premises with posters about other youth events and projects.

-Before the Covid-19 pandemic, the digital youth work was not that present in BiH.
-Situation has changed once the Covid-19 measures forced youth workers and youth to stay home.
-Lot of organizations have managed to adopt and start to realise youth work activities online using the available communications tools.
+Before the Covid-19 pandemic, digital youth work was not that present in BiH.
+The situation has changed once the Covid-19 measures forced youth workers and youth to stay home.
+Lot of organizations have managed to adopt and start to realize youth work activities online using the available communications tools.
 There is not much available data and some organizations like the PRONI Centre for Youth Development and Institute for Youth Development KULT have managed to implement certain activities and get data on youth perception during Covid-19 online.